Dangerous Canine Diseases Linked to Grains in Dog Food (Part 2)

 We also talked about how these unwelcome infestations can be especially abundant in cheap, low quality feed grains.

-But grain mites and insects can together create a much bigger problem.
-They can easily pick up (and spread) the spores of highly dangerous molds.
+Yet grain mites and insects can together create a much bigger problem.

-Low Quality Grains Attract Hazardous Molds
+Low Quality Grains

-Now, because molds and spores are so incredibly tiny they can easily spread by way of the wind… or by hitching a ride on the bodies of mites and weevils.
-So, it doesn’t take long for an entire storage bin of cereal grain to become quickly contaminated.
+Now, because molds and spores are so microscopically tiny, they can easily spread by way of the wind — or by hitching a ride on the bodies of mites and weevils.

-Grain Molds and Their Deadly ‘Venoms’
+Grain Molds and Their Deadly Venoms

 • Aflatoxin